Cabanas de Tavira: Economy

 Moored fishing boats line the seafront, although the town's economy has drifted mainly towards tourism rather than fishing in recent years.
 Ever associated with the fishery, in 1973, Cabanas created its first tourist-oriented business.
 Pedras da Rainha (Queens Rocks), as it was known, provided the first local employment, and over time, it began to look to tourism as an alternative industry to the primary sector.
 While the fishery is still a considerable part of the economy, by the end of the 20th century, the tourist sector had become the innovator of development in the small parish.
 Annually, thousands of visitors come to the region to entertain themselves with rich patrimony, including the Ria Formosa Nature Park and the approximately seven kilometres of beaches, dunes and crystalline waters.
 Supporting these ventures, the local government has maintained a tourist-orient quality of life, with consecutive Blue Flag designations since 1989, for beach water quality.

 Transport

-Several buses routinely link the municipal seat (Tavira) to Cabanas daily.
-The nearest raillink is in nearby Conceição which is on the Tavira to Vila Real line.
+There is one bus that runs between Cabanas and Tavira, and a bus service that connects Conceição to Vila Real de Santo António and Faro.
+The nearest rail station is located in neighboring village Conceição and it is a part of the Algarve railway line.
+It connects the village to other locations in Algarve, such as Tavira, Vila Real de Santo António and Faro, on an hourly basis.

-Access to the popular beach is by water taxi from several points along the harbor area: the water taxis are small outboard boats operated by local watermen and by at least one company.
+Access to the popular beach is by water taxi from several points along the harbor area in the summer months, but only one water taxi that runs in the winter.
+The water taxis are small outboard boats operated by local watermen and by at least one company.
 Each boat may be identified by colored flags on their sterns.
+You will receive a colored ticket when you board your water taxi.
+When you return from the beach you need to show your ticket so that the water taxi knows you’re getting in the correct boat.